Fate of Nations

-Fate of Nations is the sixth studio album by English singer Robert Plant, released 24 May 1993 on Es Paranza Records in North America and Fontana Records internationally.
+Fate of Nations is the sixth studio album by the English singer Robert Plant, released 24 May 1993 on Es Paranza Records in North America and Fontana Records internationally.
 It features former Cutting Crew guitarist Kevin MacMichael on all songs as well as backing vocals.
 In addition, the album also features violinist Nigel Kennedy on one song.
 The song "I Believe" is a tribute to Plant's late son, Karac.